antononcube/Raku-LLM-Functions/README.md

 # Greek Salad
 #
 # Ingredients:
-# • 2 cups of romaine lettuce, chopped
-# • 1/2 cucumber, sliced
-# • 1/2 cup of grape tomatoes, sliced in half
-# • 1/2 cup of red onion, finely diced
-# • 1/2 cup of Kalamata olives, pitted
-# • 1/2 cup of feta cheese, crumbled
-# • 2 tablespoons of extra-virgin olive oil
-# • 1 tablespoon of red wine vinegar
-# • 1 teaspoon of dried oregano
-# • Salt and freshly ground black pepper, to taste
 #
+# - 2 large tomatoes, diced
+#
+# - 1 cucumber, diced
+#
+# - 1/2 red onion, diced
+#
+# - 1/3 cup kalamata olives, pitted and halved
+#
+# - 1/2 cup crumbled feta cheese
+#
+# - 1/4 cup extra virgin olive oil
+#
+# - 2 tablespoons lemon juice
+#
+# - 1 tablespoon oregano
+#
+# - salt and pepper to taste
+#
 # Instructions:
-# 1. In a large bowl, combine the lettuce, cucumber, tomatoes, red onion, and olives.
 #
-# 2. Drizzle with the olive oil and red wine vinegar, and season with oregano, salt, and pepper.
+# 1. In a large bowl, combine the tomatoes, cucumber, onion, and olives.
 #
-# 3. Toss to combine, then sprinkle with feta cheese.
+# 2. In a small bowl, whisk together the olive oil, lemon juice, oregano, salt, and pepper.
 #
+# 3. Pour the dressing over the vegetables and toss to combine.
+#
-# 4. Serve immediately.
+# 4. Sprinkle the feta cheese over the top.
+#
+# 5. Serve immediately, or refrigerate for up to two days.
 Enjoy!
 ```

 ### Positional arguments